MiB3/show-image-sizes/README.md

 # Show Image Sizes Chrome Extension

 This is a Chrome extension which displays on request information about images loaded on the page.
-Especially if they are loaded in the rigt size.
+Especially if they are loaded in the right size.
 This is not too small and not too big.

 ![zuerich_example](./readme_pictures/zuerich_example.png)